 |No.||Name||rd.
 1||rd.
 2||rd.
 3||rd.
 4||rd.
 5||total|

-You should also send a short report to the Tournament Coordinator (email to tournament-coordinator at britgo.org) for the BGA news web page, listing prize winners and any other notable features.
+You should also send a short report to the Tournament Coordinator (email to tournament-coordinator at britgo.org) for the news web page, listing prize winners and anything else notable plus pictures too.

-The BGA Levy should be sent to the Treasurer using the form that you download from the web.
-Arrangements should be made for the BGA sets to reach the next tournament.
+The Levy should be sent to the Treasurer using this form to specify it and pay via the linked Payment page .
+Arrangements should be made for our sets to reach the next tournament.
 Written letters of thanks should be sent to any sponsors, including the owners of premises used.

 Most British Go tournaments use the McMahon system, which is designed to ensure that games in a tournament are most likely to be even.
 Each player in the tournament starts off with a McMahon score (or "MMS") that corresponds to his grade.
 For example, a 4-kyu player starts at -4, and a 1-dan player starts at 0 (there is no 0-dan!).
 Each win for a player increases his MMS by one, and the winner is the player with the highest MMS at the end of the tournament.